srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. Once the IoT Edge Device Identity has been created, you can access the **Connection String** for the device by running the following Azure CLI command.

     ```cmd/sh
-    az iot hub device-identity show-connection-string --device-id myEdgeDevice --hub-name {IoTHubName}
+    az iot hub device-identity show-connection-string --device-id myEdgeDevice --hub-name AZ-220-HUB-_{YOUR-ID}_
     ```

-    Replace the `{IoTHubName}` placeholder with the name of the Azure IoT Hub in your subscription.
+    Be sure to replace the `{YOUR-ID}` placeholder with the appropriate value.

 1. Copy the value of the `connectionString` from the JSON output of the command, and save it for reference later.
 This connection string will be used to configure the IoT Edge device to connect to IoT Hub.